WHY GREEN MONDAY?

 Small changes in your diet make a big difference!

-Eating more plant-based foods is one of the single most effective ways to shrink our individual and collective carbon footprints.
+Eating more plant-based foods is one of the single most effective ways that individuals can cut our carbon footprint.

 Eating more plant-based foods is one of the most effective ways to save water.

-- Switching from a hamburger to a veggie burger - just once! - saves as much water as not taking a shower for one entire month.
+Switching from a hamburger to a veggie burger - just once! - saves as much water as a month's worth of showers..

-There are over 9 billion land animals raised for food every year in the US, and 31 billion globally.
-Raising so many animals, and growing the corn and soy to feed them, requires tremendous amounts of land.
+Raising 9 billion land animals every year for food in the US alone and growing the grain to feed them, requires tremendous amounts of land.

 A plant-based diet can help you to avoid getting sick and speed your recovery if you do.

 Meat-eaters are more likely than others to experience heart disease, stroke, cancer, and diabetes.

 Many chronic diseases can be controlled, reduced, or even reversed by moving to a whole-food, plant-based diet.